mixedethan/mixedethan/README.md

 ---

-Feel free to check out my links and portfolio below.
+Feel free to check out my links and portfolios below.